fabiokung/kdevbox/Readme.md

 KVM will be started and the VM output (serial console) will be multiplexed to the your terminal, via a termunal emulator implemented by QEMU.
 Use `C-a h` for a list of available control commands (hint: `C-a x` terminates the VM).
+This is nice because all your `printks` will be right there at your face.
+No need to inspect log files.

 All files inside the image directory will be available at the `/` inside the VM.
 Feel free to tweak `image/init` and add your own custom initialization tasks